bboldi/b2.typer.template/README.md

     let maxVolume = 0.5;

 ```
+There are some special characters that will affect how the content is displayed - see the `content.js` file for more info.

-the content configuration can be modified in content.js , but here's an example of some things that you can use:
+The content can be modified in content.js , but here's an example of some things that you can use:

 ```
 ^ - this character will make the cursor pause